KiNgMaR/php-mustache/README.md

 - the JavaScript code generator does not support recursive partials yet
 - there are some failing tests [ all related to whitespace handling only! ]

+It is strongly adviced to use UTF-8 encoded templates and data only.

 ## Examples

 ### mustache interpreted at runtime